 St. Supéry Estate Vineyards & Winery

 The first thing you'll notice when you arrive at the gorgeous St. Supéry Estate in Rutherford is the bountiful garden sprawling on the front lawn, used for demonstration purposes and interactive tasting experiences.
 It's a lovely first impression indicative of the winery's mission: growing wine, fruit, veggies, and more in a sustainable way.
 In recent years, St. Supéry has transitioned to using 100 percent reclaimed water and now secures about 80 percent of its power from solar energy.
 It's also managed to preserve two-thirds of its acreage to promote biodiversity.
 Known for its sauvignon blanc and cabernet sauvignon, the wines produced here are 100 percent estate grown—meaning they have total control over what goes into each bottle.
-We recommend booking the "veggies + vino" tasting, where you'll get to try a wine pairing with snacks crafted with ingredients from the culinary garden by estate chef Britney Maureze. // Tastings starting at $35/person/person (appointments preferred); stsupery.com.
+We recommend the Taste of the Estate ($75 per person), where you'll get to try four estate wines paired with small bites crafted with ingredients from the culinary garden and estate ranch. // Tastings starting at $40/person/person (reservations required); stsupery.com.

 This woman-run winery, located in the western section of St. Helena, was one of the first in the area to adapt organic practices way back in 1985 (later certified in 1992).
 Established pre-prohibition in 1882, Mary Weber Novak bought the 40-acre property in 1972, becoming one of the first women to run a major winemaking estate in Napa.
 Today, the vineyards are run by her two daughters—Beth Novak Milliken and Lindy Novak—who work with specialists to use biodynamic practices like composting, planting cover crops to enrich the valuable "alluvial"clay soil in this district, and incorporating the lunar calendar.
 Tastings are an intimate experience that give you an overview of their wines (Spottswoode is best known for its cabernet sauvignon), and you're likely to be welcomed by the property's "chief greeter," Peter the black lab.
-Oh, and if you happen to drive a Tesla, never fear: You can power up here. // Tastings starting at $75/person (appointments required); spottswoode.com.
+Oh, and if you happen to drive a Tesla, never fear: You can power up here.
+Virtual tastings are also available. // Weekday tastings are $75/person by appointment only; spottswoode.com.

 The three-story wooden winery at Trefethen, built in 1886.(Courtesy of Visit Napa Valley)